rDr4g0n/tinypage/README.md

 - Babel automatically selects corejs polyfills based on what your code contains
 - js (and css which is imported into js) is inlined into a single html file

+Things to keep in mind:

-Keep in mind that more polyfills = more filesize!
+- more polyfills = more filesize!
 Maybe don't use `async/await`?
+- images are inlined; make sure theyre small!
+- be sure to import your css in your `index.js`

 Usage
 -----------

-You must specify the html template, the javascript entrypoint, and the output html file
+You can specify the html template, the javascript entrypoint, and the output html file

     tinypage --template index.ejs --entry index.js --outfile index.html

-You can `import` css files in your `index.js` and it will be inlined to the output file.
-Images referenced in the html and css will also be inlined.
-Inline all the things!
+If your files are named matching the defaults, you can simply specify the directory to build from

+    tinypage .

+This will look in `./` for `index.ejs`, `index.js`, and create `index.html`.

+Or mix n match as needed

+    tinypage ./my-page --outfile dist/my-page.html

 TODO
 ----------
 - specify additional polyfills
-- defaults
-- cli docs
+- cli help output